amass01/tns-ng-routing/README.md

 There is a difference in the component lifecycle when using **page-router-outlet** and **router-outlet**.

-With <router-outlet> new instance of the component is created with each navigation and is destroyed when you navigate to another component.
-The component's constructor and its init hooks will be called every time you navigate to the component and ngOnDestroy() will be called every time you navigate away from it.
+With **router-outlet** new instance of the component is created with each navigation and is destroyed when you navigate to another component.
+The component's constructor and its **init** hooks will be called every time you navigate to the component and **ngOnDestroy()** will be called every time you navigate away from it.

-With <page-router-outlet> when you navigate forward, the current page and views are saved in the native navigation stack.
-The corresponding component is not destroyed.
+With **page-router-outlet** when you navigate **forward**, the current page and views are saved in the native navigation stack.
+The corresponding component is **not** destroyed.
 It is cached, so that it can be shown when you go back to the same page.
 It will still be connected to the views that were cached natively.

+### Passing Parameter

+In Angular you can inject **ActivatedRoute** and read route parameters from it.
+Your component will be reused if you do a subsequent navigations to the same route while only changing the params.
+That's why **params** and **data** inside **ActivatedRoute** are observables.
+Using **ActivatedRoute** is covered in [angular route-parameters guide](https://angular.io/docs/ts/latest/guide/router.html#!#route-parameters).

+As explained in previous chapter, with **page-router-outlet** when navigating **back** to an existing page, your component will **not** be re-created.
+Angular router will still create an **new instance ActivatedRoute** and put all params in it, but you cannot get hold of it through injection, as your component is revived from the cache and not constructed anew.

+**The Solution:** In NativeScript you can inject **PageRoute** which has an **activatedRoute: Observable<ActivatedRoute>** field inside it.
+Each time a new **ActivatedRoute** instance is created for this reused component it will be pushed in this observable, so you can still get your params